 ❄Storing suggestions

-Fridge - These oatmeal brownies can be refrigerated in an airtight container for 3-4 days.
-Alternatively, you could wrap them in saran wraps and keep them in zip-top bags.
+Fridge - These oatmeal brownies can be refrigerated in an airtight container for up to a week.

-Freezer - To freeze, simply place them in a sealed container, layering on a piece of parchment paper between each layer.
+Freezer - To freeze, simply place them in a sealed container.
 They will stay well in the freezer for up to 3 months.

-Reheating - For frozen oat flour brownies, let them thaw overnight in the fridge or at room temperature for a couple of hours.
-If you like your brownies to be warm, heat them in the microwave for 10-second bursts, or the oven for 5-8 minutes at 180C/350F.
+Reheating - For frozen oatmeal brownies, let them thaw overnight in the fridge or at room temperature for a couple of hours.
+If you like your brownies to be warm, heat them in the microwave for 10-second bursts or the oven for 5-8 minutes at 180C/350F.

 📖 Recipe